Hurricane Preparation: Evacuating Your Home

 1. Know the Route and Follow Directions

-Keep a map on hand that will enable you to take a route that may be unfamiliar to you.
+Keep a paper map on hand that will enable you to take a route that may be unfamiliar to you.
+Use caution when using GPS or phone apps as they may not be up-to-date with emergency information.
 Be prepared to use routes specified by the emergency officials.
 Do not use any road or shortcut that they do not recommend.
-Some areas familiar to you may no longer be accessible or they may be dangerous for reasons unknown to you.
+Some areas familiar to you may no longer be accessible, or they may be dangerous for reasons unknown to you.

-Stay in touch with local authorities.
-They are in touch with the state or federal authorities and will know which route to take and what local conditions might be.
+Stay up to date with information from local authorities.
+They have contact with the state or federal authorities and will know which route to take and what local conditions might be.
 If you follow their instructions, you are more likely to arrive in a safe location and to be able to communicate with your family members or friends.

 Gas stations may be closed during a hurricane and prior to its arrival.
+In addition, long lines may develop and stations may run out of gas quickly.
 During power outages, fuel pumps at gas stations may not work.
 Prepare for the hurricane by filling your tank well in advance of the storm.

 4. One Vehicle per Household